tadaspaplauskas/anyway/README.md

 ## Limits

 The package works with functions that expect arguments of different types.
-For example, it will do nothing for `explode` or `strpos`, because both expected arguments are strings.
+For example, it will not work with `explode` or `strpos`, because both expected arguments are strings.

 ## License